Divya26101993/Implement-and-test-Group-Policies-GPO-s-to-control-user-and-computer-seetings/README.md

-# Implement-and-test-Group-Policies-GPO-s-to-control-user-and-computer-seetings
+## Implement and Test Group Policies (GPOs) to Manage User and Computer Settings

-A step by step procedure to Joining a computer to  the domain and apply GPO's
+A step-by-step guide to joining a computer to a domain and applying Group Policy Objects (GPOs)

+## Prerequisites

+- VMware Workstation or Player